-Heat a large skillet over medium-high heat.
+Heat a large non-stick skillet over medium-high heat.
 Add the frozen MorningStar Farms® Grillers® Crumbles™, water and taco seasoning.
 Cook, stirring occasionally, until the crumbles are heated through, about 5-7 minutes.
 Using a spoon, transfer the cooked crumbles to a paper bowl and set aside.

 Return the skillet to medium high heat and add the butter.
 Add onions and cook until they are traslucent, approximately 7-8 minutes.
 Add the bell pepper and jalapeno and cook, stirring occasionally for an additional 3-4 minutes.
 Add garlic and cook for 1-2 minutes and then remove from heat to let cool slightly.

 Meanwhile, in a large bowl, whisk together eggs, milk and Greek yogurt; whisking until well combined.
 Stir in cooked MorningStar Farms® Grillers® Crumbles™, sautéed vegetables, cheese, salt and black pepper.